usathyan/paper-qa-ui/README.md

 - Extracted filters: `{years: [2020, 2024], fields: ["neurodegeneration"], species: ["human"]}`
 - **Final enhanced query**: `"PICALM role Alzheimer's disease (years 2020-2024; fields neurodegeneration; species human)"`

-This enhancement improves retrieval precision by providing contextual hints to the search system, helping it find more relevant and targeted papers.
-This was previously the "Bias retrieval using filters" toggle.

-#### Quote Extraction
+#### General Behavior
-- **Quote extraction**: All answers include extracted quotes from sources for better traceability.
-This was previously a toggle.
+- Answers include extracted quotes from sources for better traceability.

-### 6.2 Removed UI complexity
-- **LiteLLM debug logs**: No longer exposed in UI (reduces clutter)
-- **File logging toggle**: Simplified to essential logging only
-- **Tab switching automation**: Plan and Retrieval consolidated into single tab
-- **Separate Analysis Progress tab**: Progress now streams inline for better UX
-- **Status display panels**: Removed redundant session log and processing info sections
-- **Placeholder text**: Cleaned up unnecessary placeholder messages throughout UI

-These assumptions work well for 95% of research queries.
-For advanced customization, see the Developer documentation.

-## 7. Notes on behavior
 - Rewriting and biasing affect retrieval text; they do not prune documents by themselves; they steer the selection.
 - Score cutoff and max sources are applied in `Settings` before selection.
 - Per-document cap is applied after selection to control over-representation.
 - Flags and conflicts are heuristic, not metadata-backed unless you provide metadata in your sources.

-## 8. Session export contents
 - JSON contains: `question`, `answer`, `contexts`, `processing_time`, `documents_searched`, `metrics`, and optionally `rewrite`, `curation`, and `trace`.

-## 9. Operational constraints
+## 5. Operational constraints
 - One active query at a time (single-query lock).
 - Local-first by default; external services only if configured.
 - No background streaming of source documents; all processing is local unless otherwise set in configuration.

-## 10. Troubleshooting
 - If Ollama is not running, local configs will fail; start with `ollama serve`.
 - If a port is occupied, run `make kill-server` then `make ui`.
 - If API keys are missing for cloud LLMs, use the default local config or set keys in `.env`.